 Synodic and Sidereal Periods of Revolution

-The motion of an outer planet, as seen from a "fixed" Earth.
-Because this requires rotating the image backward at our orbital rate, which is faster than the motion of the outer planet, the outer planet appears to be moving backwards (westward = clockwise, in this view) relative to the Sun.
-Thus, it moves westward from conjunction to Western quadrature, then to opposition, then to Eastern quadrature, and back to conjunction.
+The motion of an outer planet as seen from a "fixed" Earth.
+Because this requires rotating the image backward at our orbital rate, which is faster than the motion of the outer planet, the outer planet appears to be moving backwards (westward = clockwise in this view) relative to the Sun.
+Thus, it moves westward from conjunction to Western quadrature, then to opposition, then to Eastern quadrature, and finally back to conjunction.

 Inferior and Superior Aspects

-The discussion above presumes that the other planet can be seen in all directions, from the Earth.
-But this is only true for planets which have larger orbits than ours, or superior planets.
-(In this sense, superior means "higher than" the Earth, or more specifically, farther from the Sun than the Earth.)
-Mars, Jupiter, and the other outer planets can be seen at the aspects listed above.
-But Mercury and Venus, which are closer to the Sun, can never be opposite the Sun, or even at right angles to it, because that would require their orbits to be larger than ours, which is contradictory to their position.
+The discussion above presumes that the other planet can be seen in all directions from the Earth.
+But this is only true for planets that have larger orbits than ours, or so-called superior planets.
+(In this usage superior means "higher than" the Earth, or more specifically farther from the Sun than the Earth.)
+Mars, Jupiter and the other outer planets can be seen at the aspects listed above.
+But Mercury and Venus, which are closer to the Sun, can never be opposite the Sun or even at right angles to it, because that would require their orbits to be larger than ours, which contradicts their position.
 These inferior planets (meaning "lower than", or closer to the Sun than the Earth) have a different set of aspects than the outer planets.

-Since inferior planets are closer to the Sun than we are, their elongation, or the angle between them and the Sun, can never be larger than a certain value, which is called their greatest elongation, and is typically about 45 degrees, as seen from the next planet out, because of the more or less regular spacing of the planets.
+Since inferior planets are closer to the Sun than we are, their elongation, which is the angle between them and the Sun, can never be larger than a certain value, which is called their greatest elongation, and is typically about 45 degrees as seen from the next planet out because of the more or less regular spacing of the planets.
 Thus, Mercury's greatest elongation as seen from Venus is about 45 degrees, Venus' greatest elongation as seen from the Earth is about 45 degrees, and the Earth's greatest elongation as seen from Mars is about 45 degrees.
-This is only an approximate relationship, and only holds as true as the planets are evenly spaced, in their distance from the Sun; and because of the large gap between the orbits of Mars and Jupiter, Mars' greatest elongation, as seen from Jupiter, is less than 20 degrees, which is even closer to the Sun than the greatest elongation of Mercury, as seen from the Earth (which is about 27 degrees).
+This is only an approximate relationship and only holds true if the planets are evenly spaced in their distance from the Sun, and because of the large gap between the orbits of Mars and Jupiter, Mars' greatest elongation as seen from Jupiter is less than 20 degrees, which is even closer to the Sun than the greatest elongation of Mercury as seen from the Earth (which is about 27 degrees).

-Obviously, the inner planet can never be seen at quadrature or opposition, if it can never be 90 or more degrees from the Sun; but there are still four aspects defined for the inner planet, as shown in the diagram below.
-There are two conjunctions, one with the inner planet between the Sun and the outer planet, and one with the two planets on opposite sides of the Sun, which are called inferior or superior conjunction, according to how far the inner planet is from the outer one; when they are closer, the inner planet is at inferior conjunction, passing between the Sun and the outer planet; when they are further, the inner planet is at superior conjunction, with the two planets on opposite sides of the Sun.
+Obviously, the inner planet can never be seen at quadrature or opposition, since it can never be 90 or more degrees from the Sun; but there are still four aspects defined for the inner planet, as shown in the diagram below.
+There are two conjunctions, one with the inner planet between the Sun and the outer planet, and one with the two planets on opposite sides of the Sun, which are called inferior or superior conjunction, according to how far the inner planet is from the outer one; when they are closer to each other the inner planet is at inferior conjunction, passing between the Sun and the outer planet; when they are further from each other the inner planet is at superior conjunction, with the two planets on opposite sides of the Sun.
 The diagram below shows the aspects for an inferior planet.

-The motion of an inner planet, as seen from a "fixed" Earth.
-Because the backward rotation at our orbital rate (to keep the Earth fixed in position) is slower than the faster motion of the inner planet, the inner planet appears to be moving forwards (eastward = counter-clockwise, in this view) relative to the Sun.
+The motion of an inner planet as seen from a "fixed" Earth.
+Because the backward rotation of the diagram at our orbital rate (to keep the Earth fixed in position) is slower than the faster motion of the inner planet, the inner planet appears to be moving forwards (eastward = counter-clockwise in this view) relative to the Sun.
 Thus, it moves from inferior conjunction to greatest western elongation, then to superior conjunction, then to greatest eastern elongation, and finally back to inferior conjunction.

-As it happens, when the inner planet is at inferior conjunction, it would see the outer planet opposite the Sun, at opposition; so inferior conjunction and opposition are related, being the different views that each planet sees of the other, when one is in between the other and the Sun.
+When the inner planet is at inferior conjunction it would see the outer planet opposite the Sun, at opposition; so inferior conjunction and opposition are related, being the different views that each planet sees of the other when one is in between the other and the Sun.
 Similarly, when an inner planet is seen at superior conjunction by an outer planet, the inner planet sees the outer planet at conjunction.
-So a "superior", or outer planet, has only one conjunction, which occurs when it sees the inner planet at superior conjunction; whereas an inner planet has an additional conjunction (inferior conjunction), which occurs when it sees the outer planet at opposition.
+So a "superior" or outer planet has only one conjunction, which occurs when it sees the inner planet at superior conjunction; whereas an inner planet has an additional conjunction (inferior conjunction) which occurs when it sees the outer planet at opposition.

-In a similar way, greatest elongations, which are the moments when the outer planet sees the inner planet as far to one side of the Sun or the other as possible, are related to quadratures, in that the inner planet sees the outer planet at eastern quadrature when the outer planet sees the inner planet at greatest western elongation, and the inner planet sees the outer planet at western quadrature when the outer planet sees the inner planet at greatest eastern elongation.
+In a similar way greatest elongations, which are the moments when the outer planet sees the inner planet as far to one side of the Sun or the other as possible, are related to quadratures, in that the inner planet sees the outer planet at eastern quadrature when the outer planet sees the inner planet at greatest western elongation, and the inner planet sees the outer planet at western quadrature when the outer planet sees the inner planet at greatest eastern elongation.
 (Note: This is exactly true only if the orbits of the planets are circles, and although the orbits are mostly more circular than not, because they are actually ellipses, quadrature and greatest elongation do not occur at exactly the same time for any pair of planets; but they are fairly close together for most of them.)